Vimland/snake/README.md

 # Snake Game and AI

-This is a small project with the goal of improving my c++ skills and learn about creating AI.
+This is a small project with the goal of improving my c++ skills and learn about creating an efficient AI.
 First I'm implementing an fully functional snake game then I will work on an AI which finishes the game with a few turns as possible.

 * Main Tasks: